1SLiquidity/core/documentation/notes/smart-contracts/StreamDaemon.sol.md

 Essentially a stream is some dynamic fraction of a trade volume.
 We split it up to balance slippage achieved vs gas cost entailed.

-Ultimately, we find that the slippage entailed is restricted primarily by the reserves of any token pair within the DEX (along with, of course, some consideration towards +/- x% liyields an optimum number of streams considering gas cost impacts as slippage impact decreases exponentially.
+Ultimately, we find that the slippage entailed is restricted primarily by the reserves of any token pair within the DEX (along with, of course, some consideration towards +/- x%) liquidity depth.
+This yields an optimum number of streams considering gas cost impacts as slippage impact decreases exponentially.

 **Notes**